-In May it is a haze of blue from the bluebells, then in September and October enjoy autumn colours of heather and bracken on this invigorating walk in the south of the Island, with splendid far-reaching views to Culver Downs in the east.
+In May it's a haze of blue from the bluebells, then in September and October enjoy the autumn colours of heather and bracken on this invigorating walk in the south of the Island, with splendid far-reaching views to Culver Downs in the east.

 For those who enjoy strenuous walking, join this walk to the Ventnor Down National Trust trail, which starts from the car park next to the radar station.

 From the Dakota Memorial interpretation panel at the back of the car park, follow the path around the perimeter of Ventnor Radar Station, keeping the fence on your left.
 Turn left at the kissing gate by a tall mast, signposted V122 Boniface Down.
 This is one of the many gates to keep the goats in their enclosure.
 Keeping the radar station perimeter fence on your left, take the path which follows the hillside in a north-east direction, parallel to the coast.
 At the end of the green radar fence, go through the first kissing gate and head diagonally uphill towards a signpost on the near horizon, signed.
 At this signpost, turn left (V113 Luccombe Copse) and reach a seat after 200yds (180m) from which to admire the view.